jfb-h/MainPaths.jl/README.md

 *A package for computing main paths in the Julia programming language.*

-**WARNING: THIS PACKAGE IS IN AN EARLY STAGE AND MIGHT BREAK OR CHANGE WITHOUT WARNING**
+**THIS PACKAGE IS IN AN EARLY STAGE AND MIGHT BREAK OR CHANGE WITHOUT WARNING**

 ## Installation